Five Days to Success with Google Ads

 What does this have to do with Internet Marketing?

-Google AdWords just happens to be the fastest, easiest, and sometimes the least expensive way to get the traffic there.
+Google Ads just happens to be the fastest, easiest, and sometimes the least expensive way to get the traffic there.
 But once again, it’s not about Google – it’s about your website.

 What Google will help you do, more effectively than anything else, is send highly-targeted, predictable traffic to your website, day in and day out, so you can experiment, test, and perfect your sales process.